Searching for cases on the Odyssey docket

 - Final orders and judgments in criminal cases

 - Orders and other non-confidential documents in expungement cases that are either still pending or were denied

-- Motions and briefs filed by attorneys in appellate cases
+- Briefs, petitions, and motions filed by attorneys in non-confidential appellate cases

 It is important to understand that the availability of documents is not necessarily retroactive.
 If a document isn't available as a link in the case summary, it simply isn't available online.
 If the document is a public record, you may contact the clerk's office in the county hearing the case to find out how to get a copy.